-- 2–3 green parts of Tokyo negi (naga negi; long green onion) (you can substitute with the green parts of 4 green onions/scallions)
+- 2–3 green parts of Tokyo negi (naga negi; long green onion) (or substitute the green parts of 4 green onions/scallions)

-- ⅓ cup gochugaru (Korean pepper flakes) (if you like it very spicy, you can use Japanese ground red chili pepper called ichimi togarashi; you can buy ichimi togarashi on Amazon and gochugaru on Amazon)
+- ⅓ cup gochugaru (Korean pepper flakes) (coarse; you can find it on Amazon; if you like it very spicy, use Japanese ground red chili pepper (ichimi togarashi) and find it on Amazon)

 - ½ tsp Sichuan peppercorns

-- 1 Tbsp roasted sesame oil (optional; to boost the aroma and sesame flavor)
+- 1 Tbsp toasted sesame oil (optional; to boost the aroma and sesame flavor)

 - Gather all the ingredients.